base10/pomodori/doc/notes.md

 My other thought is to make Configure a singleton.
 I need to think about that more.
 In the meantime, I'm going to pragmatically press ahead with a FIXME to revisit this and make forward progress.
 Opened as Issue #8

 I also had to fix up issues with the factories and not having a created_at field in the first migration.

+## 2013-08-21

+Finally got object validation working with a created_at date.
+Had to learn a bit about how Sequel::Model instance values are represented